 This partly reflects post-crisis action by CRAs, which increased subordination requirements following a reassessment of their rating methodologies.
-See FSB (2019), vulnerabilities associated with leveraged loans and collateralised loan obligations, December; and Western Asset (2021), <a href="https://doi.org/10.1001/journal.org/10.1001/jo
+See FSB (2019), Vulnerabilities associated with leveraged loans and collateralised loan obligations, December; and Hwang (2021), An Investor's Guide to Collateralised Loan Obligations (CLOs), Western Asset Management, June.
+However, if the security is held on a mark-to-market basis, losses may still be realized in certain instances when subordination levels are eroded and this results in lower liquidity or investor demand.

-97 Standard tests refer to the quality of the collateral; the interest coverage, which is the ratio of scheduled interest due on the underlying collateral portfolio to scheduled interest to be paid to that tranche; and over-collateralisation, which involves the principal value of a CLO's loan portfolio exceeding the principal value of its issued debt.
+Standard tests refer to the quality of the collateral; the interest coverage, which is the ratio of scheduled interest due on the underlying collateral portfolio to scheduled interest to be paid to that tranche; and over-collateralisation, which involves the principal value of a CLO's loan portfolio exceeding the principal value of its issued debt.